 Over forty years ago, Arkady Vorobyev—Olympic champion in weightlifting, scientist, and coach extraordinaire—quoted a famous Russian proverb in one of his books and it rings even more true today: “Eggs do not teach the chicken.”

 Ironically, experienced coaches have the sense not to mess with their colleagues’ plans.
 When Cole Summers, today SFG Team Leader, took up kettlebell training, he did not try to reinvent the wheel.
 Even though, being Team Canada strength coach for several sports, he was more than qualified to do so.
-He got started on the ETK Right of Passage—and within months pressed a kettlebell weighing more than 100 pounds, at 59 years of age and bodyweight in the 180s.
+He got started on the ETK Rite of Passage—and within months pressed a kettlebell weighing more than 100 pounds, at 59 years of age and bodyweight in the 180s.

 I have news for you, son.
 Being full of yourself for no reason whatsoever is the ticket to wasting your twenties and possibly thirties.
 In training and in other aspects of your life.